latentnetworks/vimure/README.md

 pip install "git+https://github.com/latentnetworks/vimure.git#egg=vimure&subdirectory=src/python/"
 ```

-Vimure Python package depends on Python = 3.6, and it is expected to work fine in
+Vimure Python package depends on Python > 3.6, and it is expected to work fine in all major OSes.
-all OS.

 See more about Python setup [here](src/python/README.md)